Free Consultation

 Penalties for Statutory Sexual Seduction

 If the person accused is over 21 and committed statutory sexual seduction with a person under the age of 16, then the crime can be charged as a category C felony as provided in NRS 200.368.
 A category C felony carries 1–5 years in the state prison with a fine not to exceed $10,000.
-Probation is available as provided in NRS 193.130.
+Probation is available pursuant to NRS 193.130.

 Individuals found guilty of statutory sexual seduction must register as a sex offender and face all the requirements associated with that registration.